113ll3/Ibmclouddocscli/reference/cfcommands/index.md

 <strong>Examples</strong>:

-Set the target to the organization named "my_org" and the space named "my_space".
+Set the target to the organization named "my_org" and the space that is named "my_space".
 ```
 cf target -o my_org -s my_space
 ```